mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - When buying a battery, what specs do you look out for?

 ### Lithium Polymer (LiPo)
 - What is the common bettery chemistry used in rechargable consumer electronics?
+Why?
+- What does LiPo stand for?
+What does this mean?
+- What are some tradeoffs of a LiPo compared to other batteries?
+- What are some other common Lithium-based battery chemistries?
+What are their tradeoffs?
+- Can LiPos be used forever?
+What happens as they age?
+- What materials are LiPos made out of?
+- What is the internal resistance?
+Why is it important?
+How does it vary with temperature, aging, frequency, etc?

+#### Monitoring
 - What is the typical cell voltage of a LiPo?
 What are its ranges and why?
+- How does temperature impact LiPo performance?
+- What important characteristics do you want to monitor in a LiPo circuit?
+- How can you determine the state of charge (SoC)?
+Why is this often so difficult?
+- Why is SoC measurement accuracy so important?
+- When it SoC measurement accuracy more desired?
+When does it not matter as much?
+- How is capacity measured?
+- How can you determine the health of a LiPo?
+- Why are charging/monitoring ICs important?
+What can they do?

+#### Charging/Discharging
+- What is a LiPo's C rating?
+- Explain the LiPo discharge and charge curve.
+- When do LiPos charge fastest?
+- How fast can you safely charge a LiPo?
 - What happens when you overcharge the battery?
-- Explain the LiPo discharge and charge curve.
 - How do you charge a LiPo?
 What steps and precautions are needed?
 - What are the constant-current and constant-voltage procedures in the charge curve?
-- When do LiPos charge fastest?
-- How does temperature impact LiPo performance?
-- What are some tradeoffs in a LiPo?
+- What should you monitor when charging a LiPo?
-- How can you determine the state of charge?
-- What are some other common Lithium-based battery chemistries?
+- Design a circuit to charge/discharge a LiPo.
+- What is storage charging?
+- Why are charging/monitoring ICs important?
+What can they do?

+#### Safety
 - What are the dangers of Lithium-based battery chemistries?
 How can these be prevented?
+- Why is it important to properly handle and dispose LiPos?
+- Why is it so dangerous to puncture LiPos?
+- What happens if you overdischarge/overcharge a LiPo?
+- What happens when you short circuit a LiPo?
+- Why is heat such a big concern?

 ## DC Inductive Loads (Motors/Solenoids)
 - Design a circuit to drive an inductive load from a microcontroller GPIO.